nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

          ot_zephyr
          Done

    #.
-Get the IP addresses of the current thread network with the ``ot ipaddr`` command.
+Get the IP addresses of the current Thread network with the ``ot ipaddr`` command.
       For example:

       .. code-block:: console